Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 ## Changelog:
+### v2.1.0 (Upcoming)
+- Added a new custom `Pressed Hovered Texture` property.
+- Added a new custom `Pressed Focused Texture` property.
+- Added a new custom `Disabled Hovered Texture` property.
+- Added a new custom `Disabled Focused Texture` property.
+- Cleaned up the plugin's code.

 ### v2.0.0
 - Initial public release of the plugin on the [Godot Asset Library](https://godotengine.org/asset-library) as well as the setup of the GitHub repository and everything else that goes with it.